InputSli/ShadowDukeInstaller/README.md

  lingor island put out an update.
 Don't expect on before then unless something big is fixed or added.

  These are original files and any alterations to them I can't really support but the forums are good for that.

+ Want to install and keep your old data?  back up the folder server_setup\xammp\mysql\data. run installer. if your data is from lingor place the data folder in server_setup\xammp\mysql\
+ if your data is from dayz place the data folder in server_setup\xammp2\mysql\